 - (ii) For teacher/specialist staff member after probation - The staff member concerned should be given a written warning that his work is unsatisfactory.
-This should be recorded in the school files and a copy of the written warning should be forwarded to the Permanent Secretary for information and/or follow-up action where necessary. - on the staff member concerned is noticeable after an appropriate period, normally not less than one month, a second written warning embodying relevant criticisms should be given.
+This should be recorded in the school files and a copy of the written warning should be forwarded to the Permanent Secretary for information and/or follow-up action where necessary. - If no improvement in the work of the staff member concerned is noticeable after an appropriate period, normally not less than one month, a second written warning embodying relevant criticisms should be given.
 This should be recorded in the school files and a copy of the written warning should be forwarded to the Permanent Secretary for information and/or follow-up action where necessary.